-- Disasters may affect residents in the geographical location of the College; therefore, federal, state, and local emergency services may not be available.
-A delay in off-campus emergency services may be expected (up to 24–48 hours).
+- Disasters may occur broadly in the geographical location of the college; therefore federal, local and other off-campus emergency services may be delayed up to 24–48 hours.

 An emergency may be declared according to the guidelines in this plan if information indicates that such a condition has developed or is possible.

 There are three general phases of emergency management:

 Includes developing readiness for emergencies based on education, organization and communications.
 A major responsibility is to maintain an ongoing threat assessment model to ensure effective preparation.
 Preparation is the process of risk reduction that involves the following two elements:

 - Mitigation—activities taken to reduce the seriousness of an incident

 - Prevention—activities that eliminate the risk of a hazard

 Involves procedures for responding to emergency situations, assisting affected populations, treating the injured and limiting damage to property.
 General and specific guidelines for responding to various incidents have been developed and are presented within this document.

 Requires incident review, documentation, risk management and plans for limiting liability that will expedite the return to normal.

 The ICS is a universal emergency management system designed to address all levels of emergency response.
 The Skidmore CEMP is modeled after this system and provides the following components: